Get an Inspection and Get Covered

 We have convenience in mind and can arrange your inspection at any Fountain Tire in Western Canada.
 In Vancouver, Calgary and Edmonton, we also have partners that can arrange an inspection at your home, work, or even a mall parking lot.

 If your vehicle still has some of the original comprehensive (basic) manufacturer’s warranty remaining, you don’t need an inspection to get a warranty.

 How It Works:

 Before getting your inspection you need a warranty quote.
 The vehicle should be registered in the name of the person getting the inspection.

-Fill in the form below and you will be contacted to confirm your appointment.
-You don’t pay until the inspection is complete.
+Complete the inspection request form and you will be contacted to confirm your appointment.
+You don’t pay anything until the inspection is complete.

-A certified mechanic performs the 147-point inspection, taking photos and notes of the car’s condition.
+A certified mechanic performs a detailed inspection, taking photos and notes of the car’s condition.
 No need to be present during the inspection.
 You pay mechanics directly.

-You receive a mechanic’s report when the inspection is complete.
+You will receive a detailed electronic report when the inspection is finished.
 We also receive a copy and will contact you to set up the warranty.